 The colors in the urine color chart have been tested in numerous research investigations.
 These colors have been selected precisely and even slight differences in color can alter the interpretation of hydration status.

 This explains why we do not offer the urine color chart online.
 Different versions of computer software, computer monitors, and computer printers generate color charts that contain incorrect and invalid colors.

 Thus, to maintain validity and to ensure that your hydration state is assessed accurately, we offer the color chart only by mail, in two formats: a pocket card, and a wall chart.

-Lawrence Armstrong formed a limited liability company (Human Hydration, LLC) in the State of Connecticut to facilitate distribution of the color chart.
-April Mershon is the Chief Financial Officer of Human Hydration, LLC.
+Lawrence Armstrong formed a limited liability company (Human Hydration, LLC) in 2011.
+In 2015, April Mershon purchased this company from him and moved it to the state of Virginia.
 Neither Professor Armstrong nor Mrs. Mershon receive income from the sale of urine color charts.
 All profits from the sale of color charts (beyond expenses) will be contributed to organizations that provide potable water to children and adults in Third World countries, where clean water is unavailable or in short supply.
 Examples of these organizations can be found at the web sites of:

 • Living Water International: http://www.water.cc/living-water/resources/handouts/